 Go there for: lower humidity, birdwatching, and clear skies

 The Everglades is the largest subtropical wilderness in the United States.
 Visiting the Everglades in January is perfect because it is during the dry season, which means less humidity and warm weather that attracts many animals.
+It is definitely one of the best warm places to visit in the USA in winter.

 The park is huge, covering 1.5 million acres, so there are many different sections you can visit, especially if visiting the Everglades in winter when everything is open in the park.